radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/admin/integrations/manage-integrations.md

 ### Configuration Details

-The required configuration details will differ depending on the type of configuration selected.
+The required configuration details differ depending on the type of configuration selected.
 Complete the required configuration fields and select **Create** to finish setting up the new integration.

 ![image description](images/config.png)